Finite quotients of abelian varieties with a Calabi-Yau resolution: Proof of Theorem

 Let $k\in\grp{g,h}$.
 If $k$ has a fixed point in $A$, then $k$ is junior of order $7$, and it is clear from Proposition \ref{prop-junclass} that the trace of $M(k)\oplus\overline{M(k)}$ equals $2n-7$.
-Else, $1$ is an eigenvalue of $\rho(k)$, and we check as in Lemma \ref{lem-sl32appears} that its characteristic polynomial is one of the following:
+Else, by Lemma \ref{lem-generalGW} (5), $1$ is an eigenvalue of the four-by-four matrix $\rho(k)$.
+Since $\rho(k)$ also has determinant 1, and by Lemma \ref{lem-blrat} and \cite[Prop.2.4]{Wash}, its characteristic polynomial (defined over $\Q[u_7]$) is one of the following: